unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 ![png](/images/Image_Analysis_Part_2/output_19_1.png)

-To reduce noise. we generally use filter like, **Gaussain Gilter** which is a digital filtering technique which is often used to remove noise from an image.
-Here, by combining gaussain filtering and gradient finding operations together, we can generate some strange patterns that resemble the original image and being distorted in interesting ways.
+To reduce noise. we generally use a filter like, **Gaussian Filter** which is a digital filtering technique which is often used to remove noise from an image.
+Here, by combining Gaussian filtering and gradient finding operations together, we can generate some strange patterns that resemble the original image and being distorted in interesting ways.

 ```python